spiral-jobs/test-jobs/tests/react-native/test1/README.md

 - Make sure the pages gonna keep updated even if the app is background

 ## Submit Test
-Please follow git-flow pricipals for commit's and push.
+Please follow git-flow principals for commit's and push.
-When you submit pls. transfer the ownership of your repository to **spiral-jobs**, thanks.